Loopring/protocols/packages/loopring_v3/circuit/statements.md

 - For limit orders the price is below the maximum price defined in the order as amountS/amountB
 - For AMM orders the price is above the minimum price as set by the curve defined by the current AMM weights on the account.

-Orders need to be signed with EdDSA in all cases, except when AMM is enabled and the tokens being traded have AMM enabled (AMM weight != 0) on the account.
+Orders need to be signed with EdDSA in all cases, except for AMM orders, which are implicitely authorized by having the tokens being traded have AMM enabled (AMM weight != 0) on the order owner's account.

 Trades are never processed on-chain, so numConditionalTransactions is never incremented.